Ruth Bourne: After the war

 In 1945 when World War II ended, all of the workers of Bletchley Park were told that they must continue to keep their work there a secret.
 It was not until 1974, when the book The Ultra Secret was published, that she, along with other Bletchley Park workers, were able to tell their families about their involvement in bringing down Nazi Germany.
-Ruth described what it was like when the news finally broke saying that "you got so used to not talking to anyone" that even after they were allowed to disclose their roles she still would not talk about her experience in depth.
+Bourne described what it was like when the news finally broke, saying that "you got so used to not talking to anyone" that even after they were allowed to disclose their roles she still would not talk about her experience in depth.

+Bourne died on 17 December 2025, at the age of 99.